• Skip to primary navigation

 Jump to Recipe Print Recipe

 So I wanted to make meringue cookies for a long time!
 But then I saw so many recipes with cream of tartar and panicked because I didn't have any.
-So I did a little research and it was actually so easy to make meringue cookies without cream of tartar!
+So I did a little research and it was actually so easy to make healthy meringue cookies without cream of tartar!

 If you are out of cream of tartar, or just want to try a new meringue variation, this is the recipe for you!
 Made with just 5 simple ingredients and no cream of tartar they are a perfect gorgeous cookie to impress guests with!
 And they are secretly super easy!

-PINK MERINGUE COOKIE INGREDIENTS
+HEALTHY PINK MERINGUE COOKIE INGREDIENTS

 • 4 egg whites

-• 2 tsp fresh lemon juice
+• 2 teaspoons fresh lemon juice

 And some all natural red food dye too if you are planning to dye your meringue kisses!
 I used a natural red food dye that is colored with beets!

-WHAT DO THEY TASTE LIKE?
+WHAT DO HEALTHY MERINGUE COOKIES TASTE LIKE?

-My mini pink meringue cookies have a light and airy texture with a sweet and satisfying subtle vanilla flavor.
+My healthy mini pink meringue cookies have a light and airy texture with a sweet and satisfying subtle vanilla flavor.

 HOW I MADE MY PINK MERINGUE COOKIES LIGHTENED UP AND MORE NATURAL